 When I discovered the Starfish Project, I fell in love, and not just with their jewelry.
 The Starfish Project is an online jewelry store whose initiative helps exploited women in Asia to restore hope, freedom, and establish independence.
 Being Asian myself, this initiative hit close to home.
-As you scroll down the page adding rings or necklaces into your cart, the Starfish Project provides a description of one piece’s equivalence, whether it’s the cost of one week of medical care or equal to the cost of reaching out to 24 women.
-What I really love about the Starfish Project is their variety.
+As you scroll down the page adding rings or necklaces into your cart, the Starfish Project describes one piece’s equivalence, whether it’s the cost of one week of medical care or equal to the cost of reaching out to 24 women.
+What I love about the Starfish Project is its variety.
 While I appreciate their minimalist and modern jewelry, I adore the Asian inspiration in some of these pieces.
 I cannot get enough of the Starfish logo and packaging, which reminds me of all the sand dollars I used to collect at the beach.

 This jewelry brand takes pride in using natural materials and ethical products such as recycled glass, 100% recycled fine silver, beading, and repurposed brass to create handcrafted pieces with an Afrocentric aesthetic.
 Wild Moon focuses on working with local artisans and designers from non-profit organizations based in Ghana.
 They also offer jewelry-making workshops through non-profit organizations.

 Moving Mountains is inspired by women’s empowerment and the recognition that choices have an impact.
 When shopping at Moving Mountains, $5 from each purchase goes to women-focused charities and not-for-profits.
 Every few months, Moving Mountains selects a new organization to share their donation.
 If you want to be more involved or help create awareness, Moving Mountains has a suggestion page to submit to charities and organizations that you believe deserve a spotlight.
 Their inspirational jewelry and apparel can be delivered to your door with free shipping in Canada.